TYPES OF FOSTERING PLACEMENTS

 Parent & Baby Fostering

 With parent & baby, foster carers provide a nurturing home in which young parents can be taught skills to support and aid them to care for their baby.
+As a foster cares your focus is supporting the mum or dad while they look after their baby.

 Specialist Disability Fostering